 Despite the importance and cost-effectiveness of building energy codes, throughout most of the U.S., efforts to improve energy-code compliance—including training, outreach, implementation support, and enforcement--have long been severely underfunded.
 Statewide reports indicate a significant and widespread lack of compliance: IMT estimates that in many places, it is as low as 50 percent.
 The result is that many new and renovated buildings consume far more energy than they should—representing billions of dollars in missed savings.

-A task force led by IMT found that every dollar spent on code compliance and enforcement efforts returns $6 in energy savings, an impressive 600-percent return on investment.
+A task force led by IMT estimated that on average each dollar spent on code compliance and enforcement efforts returns $6 in energy savings, an impressive 600 percent return on investment.

 Compliance initiatives at all levels of government need a significant increase in resources, and local enforcement must improve substantially to boost compliance rates.
 However, this is an era of straitened public budgets.
 With that in mind, IMT is researching low-cost strategies for improving compliance, such as streamlining plan-review processes and requiring tests by third-party experts.
 We advocate for these strategies through extensive outreach to building departments around the country.